-Mont-Saint Michel, France's most popular attraction outside Paris, (read more below) has just been slammed by an official report for basically being a tourist trap that offers a poor welcome to its guests and as a result leaves many disappointed.
+Mont-Saint Michel, France's most popular attraction outside Paris, (read more below) was slammed last year by an official report for basically being a tourist trap that offers a poor welcome to its guests and as a result leaves many disappointed.

 But there may be a few other well known sites around the country and especially in Paris that could do with a telling off too.